firdaus/cadence-python/README.md

 - [ ] WorkflowStub and WorkflowClient.newUntypedWorkflowStub
 - [ ] Custom workflow ids through start() and new_workflow_stub()
 - [ ] ContinueAsNew
+- [ ] Compatibility with Java client
+- [ ] Compatibility with Golang client

 2.0
 - [ ] Sticky workflows